helabyte/frontend-challenge-1/README.md

 The information the user puts in the form is supposed to be saved for as long as the user is on that site.  <br>
 For your better understanding and reference we have attached the actual picture and description of the parts.  <br>

-Good luck and enjoy!
+Good luck and enjoy!<br>
-#after finishing the challenge please send a pull request to this repository
+<h3 style="color:green">after finishing the challenge please send a pull request to this repository<h3>